 - World Environment Day is celebrated to spread awareness among common people about the issues of the environment.

 - Encourage common people from different society and communities to actively participate in the celebration as well as become an active agent in developing environmental safety measures.

 - Encourage people to make their nearby surroundings safe and clean to enjoy safer, cleaner and more prosperous future.

 Some facts about Plastics

 - Plastic harms marine life and pose a threat to human health.

 - A large part of the population depends upon Plastic for their daily use.
 Do you know nearly one-third of it is not disposed of properly and ends up clogging drains and choke the environment?

 - Plastics can persist in the environment for nearly a thousand years before it fully disintegrates.

-- Plastics are non-renewable and its manufacture and destruction expose individuals and environment to many toxins, including carcinogens.
+- Plastics are non-renewable and their manufacture and destruction expose individuals and the environment to many toxins, including carcinogens.

 - Plastics make up ten per cent of the total waste generated; half of it is used in a disposable or single-use.

 - We use 50 per cent of the plastic in the disposable form or for single-use.